remix-run/remix/docs/file-conventions/route-files-v2.md

   contact-us.tsx
 ```

-Note that `app/index.tsx` is _not_ the the "index route" for `app/`.
+Note that `app/index.tsx` is _not_ the "index route" for `app/`.
 It is the node module resolution "index module" for the folder `routes/app/`.
 The index route for `app/` is `app._index/index.tsx`.
 The only thing that contributes to the route path is the folder name.

 ```
 # these are the same route: